comses-education/github-starter-course/README.md

 Now that you have created a new branch, please find a NetLogo model to add to this branch and add information about the model in a documentation file.

-You can find a model of your choice from the [Netlogo Modeling Commons](http://modelingcommons.org/) or from [the CoMSES Computational Model Library](https://www.comses.net/).
+You can find a model of your choice from the [Netlogo Modeling Commons](http://modelingcommons.org/) or from the [CoMSES.Net Computational Model Library](https://www.comses.net/).
 Find a model that is related to your own interests!

 Once you have chosen and downloaded a Netlogo model, save the file to your local Github repository branch that you created.